Incense for the Damned: Plot

 Arriving at the fort, they discover a still-catatonic Richard watching Chriseis direct the sacrifice of another woman.
 Derek, Tony and Bob burst in to rescue the woman.
 They succeed, but Chriseis and her friends escape with the mules.
 The next day, Derek sends a protesting Penelope back to the UK so that she won't see Richard in a poor condition.
 Near the fort and both mule-mounted, Derek pursues Chriseis up a steep path.
 Chriseis dismounts and runs.
 Derek follows.
 Chriseis slips on some rocks, which tumble down on Derek, knocking him over the cliff.
 Tony tries to save him, but he falls to his death.

 Bob finds Chriseis drinking Richard's blood.
 During a struggle, she falls down the stone stairs and is apparently killed.
 Bob attempts to stake her, but Tony stops him.
 Tony and Bob return to the UK with Richard.
 After an apparent recovery, Richard goes back to his post at Oxford.
 Tony visits Dr. Halstrom, an expert in vampirism.
 Halstrom tells him that vampirism is a sado-masochistic sexual perversion which affects "frigid women and impotent men".
 He hints that Richard may already be a vampire.

 Goodrich tells Richard that he'll have to deliver a scholarly speech at a college dinner.
 Richard agrees but is unhappy that Goodrich also plans to announce Penelope and Richard's "formal" engagement.
 At the dinner, Richard rises to speak, but instead of discussing his scholarship, he lambastes the Establishment.
 He declares "Love me, says the academic, and do exactly as I tell you".
 He calls academe "the protection racket of the Establishment" and denounces the dons as "thieves who have come to take your souls", pointing to Goodrich as the worst of the lot.

 Richard and Penelope rush to their accommodation to make love, but Richard drinks her blood and kills her, revealing he is now a vampire.
 Afterwards, he flees across the rooftops with Bob in pursuit.
 During a struggle, Richard falls and is impaled on an iron fence.

 Goodrich, who is also coroner for the college, holds a private inquest and tearfully concludes that Penelope and Richard took their own lives while of unsound mind.

-Sometime later, Tony and Bob return to Greece to destroy Chriseis.
-They go to her tomb and find her asleep in her coffin.
-The film ends with Bob proceeding to stake her.
+Sometime later, Tony and Bob go to the mortuary to stake Richard and Penelope to prevent them from rising.